SuperOfficeDocs/superoffice-docs/docs/en/marketing/learn/message-templates.md

 3. If required, use the search field to find a specific template.

-4. Click the ![icon][img1] menu button next to the template you want to use.
+4. Click the <i class="ph ph-list" aria-label="Task menu"></i> menu button next to the template you want to use.

 5. Select **Create mailing**.
 The template opens in the [mailings wizard][1].